 Skip to code content (skip section selection)

-(2) In the R-E District, an adult care home shall provide at least 150 square feet of gross floor area per occupant and 4,000 square feet of lot area per occupant.
+(2) In the R-E District, a group care home shall provide at least 150 square feet of gross floor area per occupant.

-(3) In the R-10 District, an adult care home shall provide least 150 square feet of gross floor area per occupant and 2,000 square feet of lot area per occupant.
+(3) In the R-10 District, a group care home shall provide least 150 square feet of gross floor area per occupant.

-(4) In the R-8 District, an adult care home shall provide least 150 square feet of gross floor area per occupant and 1,600 square feet of lot area per occupant.
+(4) In the R-8 District, a group care home shall provide least 150 square feet of gross floor area per occupant.

-(5) In the R-6 District, an adult care home shall provide at least 150 square feet of gross floor area per occupant and 1,200 square feet of lot area per occupant.
+(5) In the R-6 District, a group care home shall provide at least 150 square feet of gross floor area per occupant.

-(6) Pursuant to G.S. § 168-22, an Adult Care Home shall not be located within a ½ mile radius of an existing Adult Care Home.
+(6) Pursuant to G.S. § 168-22, a Group Care Home shall not be located within a ½ mile radius of an existing Group Care Home.

 (B) Apartments.
 Three or more attached dwelling units in a single structure on a single lot, although individual units may be owned by a single or many different entities.
 Apartments are usually multi-story, and individual units can be mixed vertically and/or horizontally.